 Quilting irons come in a variety of models, each one outfitted with various features and functions.
 All these differences, along with the quality of design and construction play a huge role in the price range of these products.

-But you will be glad to know that you can still get the best iron for quilting to fit your budget, provided you are ready to let go of some fancy features.
+But you will be glad to know that you can still get the iron to fit your budget, provided you are ready to let go of some fancy features.